laravel/docs/cashier-paddle.md

 #### Metadata

-You can also pass through an array of metadata with the `withMetadata` method.
+You can also pass an array of metadata using the `withMetadata` method:

     $payLink = $user->newSubscription('default', 'monthly')
         ->returnTo(route('home'))
         ->withMetadata(['key' => 'value'])
         ->create();

-There are two reserved keys which are internally used to create your subscription model from the `subscription_created` webhook: `customer_id` & `subscription_name`.
+> {note} When providing metadata, please avoid using `customer_id` and `subscription_name` as metadata keys.
+These keys are reserved for internal use by Cashier.

 <a name="checking-subscription-status"></a>
 ### Checking Subscription Status

-Once a user is subscribed to your application, you may easily check their subscription status using a variety of convenient methods.
+Once a user is subscribed to your application, you may check their subscription status using a variety of convenient methods.
 First, the `subscribed` method returns `true` if the user has an active subscription, even if the subscription is currently within its trial period:

     if ($user->subscribed('default')) {
         //